bfc1557/bfc1557/AboutMe.md

 ### Hello friend Githuber, 👋
-welcome to my tiny spot on github.
+Welcome to my tiny spot on github.
 This is my workspace where I share codes, interact with others programmers and solve problems.

 - 🔭 No momento não estou a trabalhar em um projeto grande.
 - 🌱 Atualmente a aprender Python.